Office of Global Services

 Georgetown takes great pride in the more than 3,500 international students, researchers, professors, and staff who each contribute to our uniquely multicultural learning environment.

 International Student & Scholar Services (IS) liaises between the Georgetown community and the U.S. government’s increasingly complex regulatory structure, including administration of Georgetown’s J-1 Exchange Visitor Program, a U.S. Department of State initiative aimed at fostering global understanding.

-After admission, IS provides the documentation international students need to obtain an F-1 or J-1 visa from a U.S. embassy or consulate abroad to study at Georgetown.
-Undergraduate degree, transfer, exchange, and visiting GU-Qatar students who enter the United States in F-1 or J-1 status participate in the mandatory International Student Orientation in Canvas and attend a mandatory in-person Immigration Session r in addition to the New Student Orientation (NSO).
-Other students who identify as international are welcome to register and participate in the international orientation as well.
+After admission, IS provides the documentation that international students need to obtain an F-1 or J-1 visa from a U.S. embassy or consulate abroad to study at Georgetown.
+Undergraduate degree, transfer, exchange, and visiting GU-Qatar students who enter the United States in F-1 or J-1 status complete an online International Student Orientation in Canvas and attend a mandatory in-person Immigration Session r in addition to the New Student Orientation (NSO).

 Students have dedicated IS Advisors who help them maintain legal F-1 or J-1 status in the United States throughout, and even beyond, their academic degree program.
 IS Advisors provide guidance on a wide variety of issues, including confronting the challenges of living and learning in Washington, DC, obtaining required authorizations for internships and practical training benefits, and managing cultural adjustment issues.